MarcusOtter/mediocre-discord-bot/docs/README.md

 :warning: *If you are not running windows, use the [correct runtime identifier for your system](https://docs.microsoft.com/en-us/dotnet/core/rid-catalog).*

 ![Publish](img/publish.png)

-This requires dotnet to be installed.
-You can verify that you have all the requirements by running the command `dotnet --version`.
-If it gives you a non-error output, you're probably good to go :smile:

 ### 6. Run `MediocreBot.exe` in `/src/MediocreBot/bin/Release/netcoreapp2.1/win10-x64/`
 And that's it!
 If your bot doesn't go online, you can either open an issue or write to me on Discord: `LeMorrow#8192`.